konung-yaropolk/SpectroScope/README.rst

 =================

-Spectrum analyzer for multiple SDR platforms (GUI for soapy_power, hackrf_sweep, rtl_power, rx_power and other backends), fork of unmaintained QSpectrumAnalyzer project.
+Spectrum analyzer for multiple SDR platforms (GUI for soapy_power, hackrf_sweep, rtl_power, rx_power and other backends), the fork and continuation of orphaned QSpectrumanalyzer project.

 Screenshots
 -----------